anderben1/Resume/README.md

       <h1> Work Experience </h1>
    <p> MGM Liquors, Woodbury Sales Associate, July 2016-Present
      Duties include: Stocking; inventory management; cashiering; customer service; product knowledge and answering customer inquiries; set up displays.</p>
+        <p>Northern Tool and Equipment, Woodbury Sales Associate, September 2015- January 2016
+          Duties include: Learning the various tools in order to help customers who come into the store with questions.
+Running a POS System and a Inventory System for our warehouse.
+Cashiering and running the front end of the store with checkout and customer service. </p>